bvberkum/docutils-ext/ReadMe.rst

 My collection of extensions for Python docutils.

-Current focus is on finishing an rST writer component to make it possible to rewrite any doctree to reStructuredText format and do all kinds of new stuff with docutils.

 This document attempts to present an overview of the project tree.
 First a description is given of the command-line utilities in tools/, second a list summary is given of the source code, whose main files will be documented themselves.
-Lastly a global log and list of further references is follows.
+Lastly a global log and list of further references follows.

 .. contents::